|

 The attachment does not show signs of damage or

-failed components.
-Look for:
+failed components; check for:

-o broken
+broken welds

-o bent or broken bolts.
+bent or broken bolts

 Step 2: